vackosar/vackosar.github.io/_drafts/2021-10-25-disentagled-representations.md

 - Disentangled: Attibutes have separate dimensions applied to them of there is known orthogonality

 # Unsupervised Disentangling Methods
+- Variational Auto-encoders
+  - speculation:
+    - some disentanglement thanks to the architecture
+    - compressing into low-dimension and small-space
+    - high-level factors only
+    - similar in high level factors are encoded close to each other
+  - methods: mutual information between latents, total correlation e.g. unsupervised [Relevance factors VAE](https://arxiv.org/pdf/1902.01568v1.pdf)
 - GANs (has encoder and decoder) e.g. [DNA-GAN: Learning Disentangled Representations from Multi-Attribute Images](https://arxiv.org/pdf/1711.05415.pdf),
-- Auto-encoders (mutual information between latents, total correlation) e.g. unsupervised [Relevance factors VAE](https://arxiv.org/pdf/1902.01568v1.pdf)
+- Flow-Based models e.g. [Glow](/ml/openais-glow-flow-based-model-teardown)
+  - ~VAE where decoder = reverse of encoder
-- Flow-Based models e.g. [Glow](/ml/openais-glow-flow-based-model-teardown) (1-1 encodes into independent gaussian factors)
+  - reversibly encodes into independent gaussian factors

 # Unsupervised Disentangled Representations
 - Google 2019 paper [Challenging Common Assumptions in the Unsupervised Learning of Disentangled Representations](https://ai.googleblog.com/2019/04/evaluating-unsupervised-learning-of.html)